ample/gatsby-starter-ample/README.md

 ## Alias Imports

-This project support alias imports through [the gatsby-alias-imports plugin](https://www.gatsbyjs.org/packages/gatsby-alias-imports/).
+This project supports alias imports through [the gatsby-alias-imports plugin](https://www.gatsbyjs.org/packages/gatsby-alias-imports/).
 This provides a means for being able to import components without needing to know exactly where you are in the tree.
 It can make moving items around a little less painful.

 The convention is to treat directories in our project like [NPM scopes](https://docs.npmjs.com/about-scopes).
 The scope is prepended with a `@` character.
 There are three prefixes supported out of the box: